Shreyao2012/Shreyao2012/README.md

 - 👋 Hi, I’m @Shreya
-- 👀 I’m interested in ... coding in c and c++ and android development
+- 👀 I’m interested in ... coding in c and c++
 - 🌱 I’m currently learning ...artificial intelligence and machine learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...email:shreyao2012@gmail.com
+- 📫 How to reach me ...

 <!---
 Shreyao2012/Shreyao2012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.